RAS598-2025-S-Team12/RAS598-2025-S-Team12.github.io/docs/index.md

 4. Path Planning Algorithm Implementation:
 Created an initial version of path planning within ttb_nav.py, incorporating obstacle detection and avoidance using ROS2's Nav2 framework.

-5. Color Detection and Topic Publishing:
-Integrated color detection logic in block_detector.py.
-Once the dominant color of a block is identified, it is published to the turtlebot_14/block_info topic.
-The Turtlebot subscribes to this topic to determine which workstation to navigate to based on the block color.

 #### Upcoming Tasks:
 1. Continuous Task Flow Logic: